Ninja Creami Protein Ice Cream

 For a full ingredient list with quantities, please check out the recipe card at the bottom of this post.

 • Instant Pudding Mix: use sugar free or regular, just be sure it’s the powdered instant pudding mix.
-And you can use whatever flavor complements your protein shake of choice.
+And you can use whatever flavor complements your protein shake of choice — I’m sharing some of my favorite combos below!

 For complete instructions, please check out the recipe card at the bottom of this post!